yanick/blog_entries/rt-to-github/README.md

     - RT::Client::REST
     - Net::GitHub
 ---

+# Bandying tickets from RT to GitHub Issues

 > **Update:** An updated script for v3 of the GitHub API can be found in my
 > [environment